Why You Need Confidence Intervals in User Testing - 5 minutes read

 Sometimes, using different usability metrics with smaller sample sizes can be more effective.
 Completion rate is a binomial metric, meaning that either the tester will complete the task or won’t, and this results in wider confidence intervals.
 Instead, you could measure task ease (SEQ), which is recorded on a 1-7 scale and is more nuanced than a simple yes or no. Even at small sample sizes, the confidence intervals will be narrower than what we saw with completion rates while still measuring the effectiveness of our design.
 Choose the metric and sample size that will give you narrow enough confidence intervals that you feel comfortable making decisions with.

 Confidence intervals are another layer of user research that allows you to apply your small-scale user tests to your actual user base.
 The key to assessing data using confidence intervals is to ask yourself how wide of a range you are willing to accept for your data.
-In early prototypes, it makes sense to conduct small scale user tests to quickly figure out what isn’t working.
+In early user research prototypes, it makes sense to conduct small scale user tests to quickly figure out what isn’t working.
 When trying to reach usability goals at launch or making comparisons between designs, larger sample sizes are required to make statistically relevant conclusions.
 Design a test plan that makes the most sense for your current goals, and leverage confidence intervals to add credibility to your conclusions.

 - Research Methods